openprocurement/openprocurement.api/docs/source/qualification.rst

 The procuring entity can wait until bidder provides all missing documents (licenses, certificates, statements, etc.) or update original bid documents to correct errors.
-Alternatively they can reject the bid if documents provided does not satisfy the pass/fail criterias of tender (even before full package of supplementary documents is available).
+Alternatively, they can reject the bid if provided documents do not satisfy the pass/fail criteria of tender (even before full package of supplementary documents is available).

 Cancelling Active Award